-- 9.1.1 No Registered Historic Landscape, Registered Historic Park & Gardens, Conservation Area or Listed Building will be directly or indirectly affected by the development. - 9.1.2 No Scheduled Monuments will be directly affected by the proposed development.
-There may be limited visual impact on Molleston Camp (PE274) and Minwear Ringwork (PE433), but due to distance and vegetation screening the potential indirect impact will be Negligible.
+- 9.1.1 No Registered Historic Landscape, Registered Historic Park & Gardens, Conservation Area or Listed Building will be directly or indirectly affected by any development. - 9.1.2 No Scheduled Monuments will be directly affected by the proposed development.
+There may be limited visual impact on Minwear Ringwork (PE433), but due to distance and vegetation screening the potential indirect impact will be Minor.